 Orlando Pedestrian Accident Lawyers

-Orlando claimed the top spot on the 2011 Transportation for America pedestrian safety report for the most dangerous places for pedestrians according to the calculations of its Pedestrian Danger Index.
-The Pedestrian Danger Index accounts for the number of pedestrian deaths in relation to the amount of walking within a particular metropolitan area and other considerations.
+Orlando claimed the top spot on the 2019 Smart Growth America pedestrian safety report for the most dangerous places for pedestrians according to the calculations of its Dangerous by Design initiative.
+The Dangerous by Design report accounts for the number of pedestrian deaths in relation to the amount of walking within a particular metropolitan area and other considerations.
+From 2010 to 2019, a total of 740 pedestrian fatalities were recorded in the Orlando-Kissimee-Sanford area, making it the deadliest metro in the nation.

 Orlando Pedestrian Accidents